Twin-width of graphs with tree-structured decompositions: Twin-width of graphs of bounded strong tree-width

 \section{Twin-width of graphs of bounded strong tree-width}

+In this section we are investigating the relationship between the twin-width and the strong tree-width of a graph.

-\Stwvstww* \begin{proof} For a graph $H$ and a vertex subset $U \subseteq V(H)$ a partial contraction sequence~$s$ of $H$ is a \emph{$U$-contraction sequence} if only vertices of $U$ are involved in the contractions in~$s$ and~$s$ is of length $|U|$, that is, performing all contractions of $s$ yields a partition of $V(H)$ where $U$ forms one part and the rest of the parts are singletons.
-We denote the minimum width over all $U$-contraction sequences of $H$ by $\tww_U(H)$.
+For a graph $H$ and a vertex subset $U \subseteq V(H)$ a partial contraction sequence~$s$ of $H$ is a \emph{$U$-contraction sequence} if only vertices of $U$ are involved in the contractions in~$s$ and~$s$ is of maximal length with this property, that is, performing all contractions of $s$ yields a partition of $V(H)$ where $U$ forms one part and the rest of the parts are singletons.
+We denote the minimum width over all $U$-contraction sequences of~$H$ by $\tww_U(H)$.

-Let $\mathcal{T} = (T, \{B_i\colon i \in V(T)\})$ be a strong tree decomposition of $G$ of width $k$.
+\Stwvstww* \begin{proof} Let $\mathcal{T} = (T, \{B_i\colon i \in V(T)\})$ be a strong tree decomposition of $G$ of width $k$.
 Fix~$r \in V(T)$ and consider $T$ to be a rooted tree with root $r$ from now on.
 If a bag $B_i$ contains only one vertex $v$, then we set $v_{i} \coloneqq v$.
-We label all nodes $i$ of $T$ with $|B_i| = 1$ as \emph{merged}.
-All other nodes of $T$ are labeled as \emph{unmerged}.
-A node $p$ of $T$ is a \emph{leaf-parent} if all of its children are leaves.
-If $B_i$ is a bag of $\mathcal{T}$, then \emph{contracting $B_i$} means to apply a width-minimal $B_i$-contraction sequence and then relabel $i$ as \emph{merged}.
-After a contraction of two vertices $u$ and $v$ to a new vertex $x$ we \emph{update} the strong tree decomposition $\mathcal{T}$, that is, if $u$ and $v$ were contained in the same bag, then we simply replace $u$ and $v$ by $x$.
-If, otherwise, $u$ and $v$ are contained in adjacent bags, then we remove $u$ and $v$ from its bags and insert $x$ to the bag which is closer to the root.
-If this causes an empty bag, we remove the bag as well as the corresponding tree-vertex.
-Observe that updating preserves the strong tree-width.
+A node $p$ of $T$ is a \emph{leaf-parent} if at least one of its children is a leaf.
+If~$B_i$ is a bag of $\mathcal{T}$, then \emph{contracting $B_i$} means to apply a width-minimal $B_i$-contraction sequence.
+After a contraction of two vertices~$u$ and~$v$ to a new vertex~$x$ we \emph{update} the strong tree decomposition~$\mathcal{T}$, that is, if~$u$ and~$v$ were contained in the same bag, then we simply replace~$u$ and~$v$ by~$x$.
+If, otherwise, $u$ and $v$ were contained in different bags, then we remove~$u$ and~$v$ from their bags and insert~$x$ to one of the two bags that is closest to the root.
+If this causes an empty bag, then we remove the bag as well as the corresponding tree node.
+Observe that updating does not increase the width of any bag.
+In the following, we only perform contractions within a bag, between the only vertex in a leaf bag and a vertex in its parent bag, or between the only vertices in two sibling leaf bags.
+Hence, the updated strong tree decomposition always remains a valid strong tree decomposition of the contracted graph.

 We claim that the algorithm \textsc{Contract} merges $G$ into a single vertex via a contraction sequence of the required width.